bluekvirus/Stage.js/implementation/HOWTO.md

 Build for production use
 ------------------------
-Before you start building your app for deployment, go into `/tools` and run `npm install` to grab all necessary 3rd-party Node.js modules.
+Before building your app for deployment, go into `/tools` and run `npm install` to grab all necessary 3rd-party Node.js modules.
-Use `/tools/build` you need to change the config file if you want to include more files e.g `/static/*` in deployment.
+Use `/tools/build/node build.js dist` to build.
+(You might need to change the `config.dist.js` file if you want to include more files in deployment).

 Upgrade/Update